Ways to Get a Bigger Tax Refund

 2. Contribute to tax-advantaged accounts

 Another way to lower your taxable income for the year is to contribute to one or multiple tax-advantaged accounts.
-These are special types of accounts designed to incentivize saving and investing for certain financial goals—like retirement.
+These are special types of accounts designed to incentivize saving and investing for certain financial goals—such as retirement.

 Examples of tax-advantaged accounts that you might consider contributing to include:

-Retirement accounts: When you contribute to a traditional retirement account, such as a 401(k), 403(b), or IRA, you are making pre-tax contributions.
-(Contributions to Roth accounts are made after taxes and do not lower your taxable income in the current year.)
+- Retirement accounts: When you contribute to a traditional retirement account—such as a 401(k), 403(b)or IRA—you’re making pre-tax contributions that reduce your taxable income.
+(Contributions to Roth accounts are made after taxes and don’t lower your taxable income in the current year but offer their own benefits.)

-Health savings accounts (HSAs): Contributions to an HSA to cover medical expenses are made with pre-tax funds and therefore will lower your taxable income for the year.
+- Health savings accounts (HSAs): Contributions to an HSA, used to cover qualified medical expenses[1] , are made with pre-tax funds and therefore will lower your taxable income for the year.

-529 college savings plans: Contributions to 529 plans are made with after-tax funds, so they will not lower your federal income.
-But depending on your state (and the plan you are contributing to) these contributions may lower your taxable income on your state tax filing.
+- 529 college savings plans: Contributions to 529 plans are made with after-tax funds, so they won’t lower your federal income.
+But depending on your state (and the plan you’re contributing to) these contributions may lower your taxable income on your state tax filing.

 Make informed financial decisions.